kyleraywed/dei/README.md

 // Yield only the first n items from the iterator.
 Comments inferred. func (iter *Dei[T]) Take(n int)

+// Perform logic using each element as an input.
+No changes to the underlying elements are made.
+// Set the first optional comment to "fast" for concurrent execution of input functions.
+// Not super safe.
+func (iter *Dei[T]) Foreach(in func(value T), comments ...string)

 // Skip the first n items and yields the rest.
 Comments inferred. func (iter *Dei[T]) Skip(n int)